Experience travelling to Mozambique in the comfort of your car

 - Do not drive on the beaches.
 This is illegal and results in the wanton destruction of turtle nests and has been known to cause changes in dolphin behaviour.
 Crabs, snails and other tiny creatures come out onto the beaches at night too.

 - Do not go off the main roads as many roads are unpassable.
 There may even be remnants of landmines since the civil war a few years ago.

 - Passports must be valid for 6 months after your return date with at least 2 blank pages.
 Make sure your driver’s license is real and up to date.
 South Africans do not need a Visa.

 - Ensure that you have third-party vehicle insurance so arrange this before your trip to save time and money.
 Make sure your insurance does cover Mozambique.
 Read the fine print.

 - Make certified colour copies of all your legal, ID and travel documents and hide them in a separate place to your original documents.
 Laminate the copies to protect them.

 - You can take some things into the country with you but make sure you keep the slips from when you purchased them: alcohol (1 litre spirits or 2.25l of wine but NO beer); tobacco (200 Cigarettes or 100 Cigarillos or 50 Cigars); Perfumes (50ml of perfume or 250ml of Eau de Toilette; Pharmaceutical products (prescribed by a registered medical practitioner).

 - When loading or repairing your vehicle, or involved in an accident, by the side of the road, you are expected to wear reflective vests by law.
 You also need to carry 2 red triangles for breakdowns or accidents.

-- It helps if you are a bit of a car mechanic as you may need to sort your car out in the middle of nowhere.
-Take along enough spares to get you to the nearest garage if need be: tires, jacks, fan belt, fuses, etc.
+- Be a bit of a car mechanic in case things go wrong in the middle of nowhere.
+Take along enough spares to get you to the nearest garage: tyres, jacks, fan belt, fuses, etc.